MarioSimou/UCL-Quiz-app/README.md

 **3. More Capabilities**

 When a user clicks on a POI, a pop up that contains information related to the clicked point is shown.
-The pop up contains information such as the department name, the question that is asked for that point, its correct answer, and its geographical coordinates [Fig 6 (A)].
+The pop up contains information such as the department name, the question that is asked for that point, its correct answer, and its geographical coordinates [Fig 7 (A)].

-Hovering over the map and the POI dataset, information related to their content is shown at the bottom-left corner of the map [Fig. 6 (B)].
+Hovering over the map and the POI dataset, information related to their content is shown at the bottom-left corner of the map [Fig. 7 (B)].
 This information is similar with what is given in the pop up window.

 ![7a](https://user-images.githubusercontent.com/32243459/39714629-9642614e-5222-11e8-94ec-cf9eca64cade.png)

-Fig. 6 (A)
+Fig. 7 (A)

 ![7b](https://user-images.githubusercontent.com/32243459/39714666-b4f1fb54-5222-11e8-8a4f-911d60093a59.png)

-Fig. 6 (B)
+Fig. 7 (B)

-In order to make the map display more visually attractive, the buildings of UCL are concentrated in small clusters (Fig. 7).
+In order to make the map display more visually attractive, the buildings of UCL are concentrated in small clusters (Fig. 8).
 Each building that may fell within the buffer zone of a cluster, is added on that cluster and removed from the display.
 As a zoom level of the map changes, and the display reaches to its maximum zoom level, the cluster dissolves.

 ![9](https://user-images.githubusercontent.com/32243459/39714689-c753bf62-5222-11e8-8d76-caf5dcdad0d7.png)

-Fig. 7
+Fig. 8: The buildings of UCL are grouped, such as small clusters have replaced the appearance of the markers.

-Lastly, the map is equipped with a scale bar [(Fig. 8)], which uses metre or foot as the measurement unit.
+Lastly, the map is equipped with a scale bar [(Fig. 9)], which uses metre or foot as the measurement unit.
 The scale bar is often important when a user wants to estimate a distance from his/her location.

 ![10](https://user-images.githubusercontent.com/32243459/39714734-e3e25206-5222-11e8-8a8a-b15eaae3469f.png)

-Fig. 8
+Fig. 9 The scale bar option that is provided by the UCL Question System App

 ---------------------------------------------------------------------------------------------------------------------------